Pronunciation model: Welsh English

 Another distinctive consonantal feature is the gemination (doubling) of consonants /p, b, t, d, k, ɡ, v, θ, s, ʃ, tʃ, m, n, ŋ, l/ in word-medial position after a stressed vowel (e.g. jetty /ˈdʒɛtːiː/).
 Although widely acknowledged between vowels, Penhallurick describes how it also occurs with postvocalic word medial consonants before a consonant (e.g. thimble /ˈθɪmːbl/).
 OED indicates such lengthening in both circumstances.

 There are two Welsh /r/-like phonemes, the main impact on Welsh English being a trilled (‘rolled’) /r/ which is now more commonly a tapped/flapped version.
 However, an approximant form is now more widespread than either the tap or trill, particularly amongst younger speakers.
 These three forms are regarded as allophones (different possible realizations) of the same phoneme /r/, though differences may be noted in the audio.
 Rhoticity is a feature of the Welsh language that is transferred into WLE, sometimes leading to vowel changes such as /hɛrd/ for heard.
-However, for the majority of urban WLE speakers the variety remains non-rhotic and this is the form represented by OED except for words which are of Welsh language origin, in which the postvocalic /r/ is more likely and is represented by a bracketed form /(r)/.
+However, for the majority of urban WLE speakers the variety remains non-rhotic and this is the form represented by OED except for words which are of Welsh language origin, in which the postvocalic /r/ is more likely; if variable, it may be represented by a bracketed form /(r)/.
 Word-final /r/ after a consonant is also possible, as in amobr.
 In connected speech, linking and intrusive /r/ are both features of WLE.

 Several features of WLE may be observable on the audio recordings, depending on context and speaker, but which are not salient for the transcriptions.
 These include the pharyngealization of some vowels (contraction of pharyngeal arches during production), strongly aspirated /p, t, k/, and dentalized /t, d, n/.